KARMA YESHE CHÖDRÖN

 In 2016, she completed the traditional three-year fully cloistered meditation retreat of the Karma Kagyu lineage at Vajra Vidya Retreat Center in Crestone, Colorado, under the auspices of Kyabje Thrangu Rinpoche, led by Khenpo Jigme and Khenpo Lobzang.
 Thereafter, Yeshe returned to translating Dharma teachings at RDI in 2017.

-She and her husband, Karma Zopa Jigme, started Prajna Fire in 2016, as their gateway for Dharma talks focused on empowering fellow Westerners to integrate the Dharma into their lived experience through the tried and true pedagogy of the Buddha.
+With her husband, Karma Zopa Jigme, Yeshe co-founded Prajna Fire as a global community and gateway for their Dharma talks focused on empowering fellow Westerners to integrate the Dharma into their lived experience through the tried and true pedagogy of the Buddha.

-Yeshe lives in Santa Fe, New Mexico and Pullahari Monastery in Kathmandu.
+She lives on Tewa and Pueblo lands known as Santa Fe, New Mexico and at Pullahari Monastery in Kathmandu.

 What is the most practical lesson Dharma has taught you?